Production Scale-Up for Next Generation Batteries Using Liquefied Gas Electrolytes

 Project Status

 In 2022, South 8 completed a move to its new manufacturing facility which included the installation of appropriate gas storage systems and gas delivery manifold to produce pilot quantities of the proprietary Liquefied Gas (LiGas) electrolyte for advanced Li-ion batteries.
 The systems are highly functional, fully automated and delivers high accuracy electrolyte mixtures for up to 500 cells per day production.
 Electrolyte mixing has been validated by additional efforts to install an electrolyte injection system and demonstrating highly functional Li-ion cells using the LiGas electrolyte.
-The technical tasks of this project are now completed, efforts in 2023 will focus on project close-out activities including completing the final report.
-Additional activities that South 8 are focused on include scaling up the electrolyte injection system from a manual system to a fully automated and high throughout pilot system.
+The technical tasks of this project are now completed.

 The Issue

-Today's Lithium-ion (Li-ion) batteries were initially designed for consumer electronics (i.e. laptops, cell phones).
-With the growing demand for grid scale storage and electric vehicles, to decrease emissions, a new generation of batteries with improved performance are required.
-Improvements to the energy density, cost, and safety of lithium metal batteries, which have a high potential to replace lithium-ion in some application, have been slow to develop due to limitations in electrolyte chemistries.
+Today's Lithium-ion (Li-ion) batteries were initially designed for consumer electronics (i.e., laptops, cell phones).
+With the growing demand for grid scale storage and electric vehicles to decrease emissions, a new generation of batteries with improved performance is required.
+Improvements to the energy density, cost, and safety of lithium metal batteries, which have a high potential to replace lithium-ion in some applications, have been slow to develop due to limitations in electrolyte chemistries.

 Project Innovation

 South 8 Technologies has developed a liquefied gas electrolyte chemistry with increased performance metrics to traditional Li-ion battery electrolytes.
-These electrolytes enable lithium metal batteries to be produced having an increased temperature range and nearly twice the specific energy compared to traditional Li-ion batteries.
-Additionally these lithium metal batteries eliminate the risk of thermal runaway hazards.
-The purpose of this Agreement is to fund the design and build-out for a Low Rate Initial Production (LRIP) pilot line for the manufacture of liquefied gas electrolyte batteries with lithium metal anodes which have high energy density and increased safety.
+These electrolytes enable lithium metal batteries to be produced with an increased temperature range and nearly twice the specific energy compared to traditional Li-ion batteries.
+Additionally, these lithium metal batteries eliminate the risk of thermal runaway hazards.
+The purpose of this Agreement is to fund the design and build-out for a Low Rate Initial Production (LRIP) pilot line for the manufacture of liquefied gas electrolyte batteries with lithium metal anodes, which have high energy density and increased safety.

 Project Goals